chrismilson/kagawa-ajet-website/client/src/pages/destination-info/pages/mitoyo.md

     the 88 Temples Pilgrimage and features a wonderful five-storied pagoda.
 The temple grounds were recently repaired and remodeled, so the site is now especially beautiful.

+- **Shippo-san**
+    - The mountain separating Nio from the rest of Mitoyo City.
+There is a great shrine at the top that can be reached by car and/or hiking.

+- **Shiundeyama**
+    - Shiundeyama is the mountain on the long peninsula extending from the west side of Mitoyo City.
+In addition to having amazing views of the Seto Inland Sea, it also has spectacular cherry blossoms in the spring and hydrangeas in the summer.
+Shiundeyama is a part of the legend of Urashimataro.
+The mountain’s name means “Purple Smoke Coming Out Mountain,” a reference to the purple smoke that was released from the box that Urashimataro opened.

+- **Awashima**
+    - Accessible by ferry from Takuma’s Suda Harbor, the island has nice, easy hikes and friendly locals.
+On summer nights you can swim with phosphorescent algae that glows when you move your hands in the water.

+- **Fudo no Taki**
+    - At the foot of Shippo-san you will find this wonderful park.
+It has a community center, mini putt golf, children’s playground, cherry blossom trees and -of course- a waterfall.

+- **Marine Wave**
+    - The Mitoyo City International Exchange Association hosts many of their events at this complex.
+It houses the area’s largest performance hall where you can see musical performances of various types throughout the year.